qpdf/qpdf/manual/cli.rst

       available with 40-bit encryption.

    Enable/disable whether filling form fields is allowed even if modification of annotations is disabled.
+The default is to be fully permissive.

    This option is not available with 40-bit encryption.